tlghn/awync-events/README.md

 - EventEmitter.***when***
     > Waits until requested event is emitted.
-    Returns the passed parameters on emit call
+    Returns the passed parameters on emit

     **If single argument is passed on emit;**

     If that argument is not an Error then it will be yielded without boxing.

      Otherwise, it will be thrown

 	**If multiple arguments are passed on emit then**

 	If first argument is error then it will be thrown and all passed arguments will be stored on firstArgument.args property.

 	If arguments length is 2 and first argument is null or undefined then second argument will be yielded without boxing.

 	Otherwise, all arguments will be yielded as array

     ```
     var eventResults = yield emitter.wait.someEvent();
     ```

 - EventEmitter.***whichever(name1, name2,...nameN)***